alexandrehtrb/Pororoca/README.md

 Check the [documentation](https://pororoca.io/docs/) to know more.

 *Note*: On Windows, support for HTTP/2 requires Windows 10 or later.
 Support for HTTP/3 requires Linux or Windows 11 and later.
-HTTP/3 is still experimental.

 ### HTTP/3 and privacy